 In 2015, among items deemed as "wholesome," such as a luxury train ride through the Canadian Rockies, and a voucher for an Audi A4 car rental from Silvercar, there were also several complaints regarding the "less than wholesome" nature of some of the gifts.
 The two greatest offenders were a vibrator and a cannabis vaporizer.
 During this year’s awards event, the bags seemed to focus even more on controversial items, even amidst backlash from The Oscar Academy.
-Included in the list of controversial items was a $250 sex toy, as well as a marijuana vaporizer of equal monetary value.
+Included in the list of controversial items was a $250 sex toy, as well as a vaporizer of equal monetary value.

 “Last year, the Academy attempted to advise Distinctive Assets of their complaints without litigation.
 We had no choice but to file a lawsuit,” an Academy spokesperson said on the matter.
 In the lawsuit filing, the Academy claimed, “Distinctive Assets continued use of the Academy’s trademarks not only infringes on the Academy’s trademarks, but it is also likely to dilute the distinctiveness of the Academy’s famous trademarks and tarnish their goodwill.”

 The renowned entity, that is the Academy, holds a timeless trademark recognized by people of all ages, and they appear not to want to be associated with the movement.
-It's clear by the Academy's decision to file a suit, that, even with the evolving, collective attitude regarding the states’ ongoing legalization of marijuana, the idea of a dry herb vaporizer or oil vaporizer is seen as offensive.
+It's clear by the Academy's decision to file a suit, that, even with the evolving, collective attitude regarding the states’ ongoing legalization of herbs, the idea of a dry herb vaporizer or oil vaporizer is seen as offensive.
 The lawsuit against Distinctive Assets certainly isn't helping the case for total legalization, but as with any important fight, smaller battles must always be fought, and hopefully won.